spencer-shadley/completed-class/class-content/21-MERN/01-Activities/06-Stu_Deployment/README.md

 - Deploy the React Reading List application to Heroku.
 Make sure to perform the following:

-  - Initialize the project folder as a git repo.
+  - Initialize the project directory as a git repo.

   - Create a Heroku app for the React Reading List App.